DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

 ## HiLo

 HiLo is a simple guessing game.
 The computer chooses a random number, and the player is scored on how quickly they guess the number.
+In a new file, type this program, then run it in your terminal!

 ```python